 But there is a catch.
 While each university grid is able to validate their own users, and, since they create the accounts, they know that these users are valid — they are either students, teachers, or researchers at the campus — the problem is when this grid is open to others.
 How can you know that an incoming Hypergrid user is actually a valid user?
 For universities, this often means knowing that only students, teachers, and researchers are supposed to be Hypergrid-jumping across the university grids, and the general public is left outwards (or restricted to certain public areas).
 It’s easy to do that with your own users, but how do you “control” users coming from foreign grids outside the campus?

 Eduroam to the rescue.
 This problem is hardly new: it also exists when students and teachers wish to access network resources outside their own campus.
 With academics always on the move, teaching at different places or attending conferences around the world, the problem was how to give them easy access to a specific campus network without requiring them to remember millions of logins and passwords for each campus (and requiring to set up a user in advance).
 Eduroam provides a federated approach for giving network access (wi-fi or fixed) to uncountable researchers and students all over the world.
-The principle is similar to roaming using mobile phones, or, if you prefer, to the DNS system.
+The principle is similar to the mobile advertising we see about roaming using mobile phones, or, if you prefer, to the DNS system.
 Each university campus establishes its own wi-fi network with an Institutional Identity Server, and autheticates local users.
 If a user comes from another campus, then the request is first forwarded to a Federation (national) Server, which will redirect the authentication request to the Institutional Server on the external campus.
 Identity Servers are known by the Federation Server, but if the request comes from another country, then a Confederation (supernational) Server is contacted instead, and the request will trickle down to the other country’s national server, and finally to the campus’ Institutional Server.
 This takes far less time than it seems (the tree is just two levels deep).

 Once authenticated, a user from any external campus can get wi-fi (or fixed network) access just like anyone else on that campus.
 It works rather seamlessly.
 Authentication is provided by RADIUS, a very popular and highly successful authentication method employed by most Internet Service Providers, and well-suited for roaming models.
 Eduroam is widespread in Europe but also available in a hundred or so institutions in the US and Canada, as well as in Australia, China and Japan.